-Financ ial Metrics Integration and Operational Metrics
+Financial Metrics Market Share, Integration and Operational Metrics

-Role Global Financial (Net Income) Regional/GSB Financial (PBT) Safety Global/Regional Customer Retention Organization Integration Success
+Role Global Financial (Net Income) Regional/GSB Financial (PBT) Net Market Share Gains Organization Integration Success Safety

-Global Role 60% 10% 10% 20%
+Global Role 60% 10% 20% 10%

-Regional Role 30% 30% 10% 10% 20%
+Regional Role 30% 30% 10% 20% 10%

-Global Specialty Business 30% 40% 10% 20%
+Global Specialty Business 40% 40% 10% 10%

-The above chart indicates the weighting for each AIP participant of the financial and integration metrics based on the Company's performance.
+The above chart indicates the weighting for each AIP participant of the financial and other metrics based on the Company's performance.

-Payout for 2020
+Payout for 2021

-As discussed above, except for the APAC region exceeding its regional PBT target, in 2020, the Company underperformed in each of the financial metrics listed above due primarily to the global COVID-19 pandemic.
-However, the Company met or exceeded each of the integration and operational metrics listed above.
-As a result, AIP plan participants with an APAC regional role achieved 118% of their target award opportunity.
-Participants with an Americas and EMEA regional role achieved 95% and 85% of their target award opportunity, respectively.
-Participants with Global roles achieved 95% of their target opportunity.
-Mr. Berquist has a mix of Global and Global Specialty Business responsibilities and achieved 94% of his total target award opportunity.
+As discussed above, in 2021, the Company underperformed in each of the financial metrics listed above due primarily to unprecedented increases in raw material costs, global supply chain and logistics cost pressures the Company experienced throughout 2021 and the impacts of the ongoing COVID-19 pandemic.
+However, the Company met or exceeded each of the market share, integration and operational metrics listed above.
+As a result, AIP plan participants with an Americas regional role achieved 80% of their target award opportunity, participants with an EMEA regional role achieved an award of 76% of their target award opportunity, and participants with an APAC regional role achieved an award of 89% of their target award opportunity.
+Participants with Global roles achieved 92% of their target opportunity.
+Mr. Berquist has a mix of Global and Global Specialty Business responsibilities and achieved 96% of his total target award opportunity.

-Bonuses under the AIP may be paid in cash or in shares of Quaker Houghton common stock, although we generally pay the bonus in cash, absent unusual circumstances.
-All payouts for 2020 were made in cash.
-Mr. Barry had a target and maximum incentive opportunity equal to 100% and 200%, respectively, of his year-end 2020 base salary.
-His total bonus awarded and paid for 2020 (at 95% of target) was \$897,750.
-Ms. Hall had a target and maximum incentive opportunity equal to 65% and 130%, respectively, of her year-end 2020 base salary.
-Her total bonus awarded and paid for 2020 (at 95% of target) was \$259,609.
-The remaining Named Executive Officers had a target and maximum incentive opportunity equal to 55% and 110%, respectively, of their respective year-end 2020 base salaries.
+Bonuses under the AIP may be paid in cash or in shares of Quaker Houghton common stock, although we generally pay the bonus in cash.
+All payouts for 2021 were made in cash.
+Mr. Barry had a target and maximum incentive opportunity equal to 100% and 200%, respectively, of his year-end 2021 base salary.
+His total bonus awarded under the AIP and paid for 2021 (at 92% of target) was \$897,000.
+Mr. Tometich was not eligible and was not awarded a bonus for 2021 given his start date in October of 2021.
+Instead, Mr. Tometich was provided a cash payment of \$550,000 in the first quarter of 2022.
+For additional detail, please refer to the section titled "Mr. Tometich's Employment Agreement."
+Ms. Hall had a target and maximum incentive opportunity equal to 65% and 130%, respectively, of her year-end 2021 base salary.
+She was awarded a bonus for 2021 of \$77,394 reflecting her departure early in the year.
 Messrs.
-Berguist, Bijlani and Platzer each respectively were awarded and paid \$217,357, \$219,669 and \$186,764 in 2020.
+Berguist and Bijlani had target and maximum incentive opportunities equal to 65% and 130% of their year-end 2021 base salary respectively.
+Mr. Hostetter had a target and maximum incentive opportunity equal to 60% and 120% of his 2021 year-end base salary.
+Mr. Platzer had target and maximum incentive opportunity equal to 55% and 110% of his 2021 year-end base salary.
+Messrs.
+Berquist, Bijlani, Hostetter and Platzer each respectively were awarded and paid \$311,350, \$226,270, \$215,280 and \$143,920 as their 2021 AIP bonuses.